TRPA1 for Pain

 Targeting Pain at its Source

-Novel TRPA1 antagonist targets the ending of sensory nerves that transmit pain in response to injury and inflammation.
+The novel TRPA1 antagonist targets the pain sensory nerve fiber endings that transmit pain in response to injury and inflammation throughout the body.

-Algomedix’ novel TRPA1 antagonist works by blocking pain at its source in the peripheral nervous system.
+Algomedix’s novel TRPA1 antagonist works by blocking pain at its source in the peripheral nervous system.
 As illustrated below, TRPA1 is highly expressed on nociceptor nerve fiber endings – the origin of pain signaling.
-During the course of tissue damage and inflammation a number of different inflammatory mediators, such as prostaglandins, are produced at the site of injury.
-These mediators are all capable of activating TRPA1, leading to the generation of action potential in the form of a pain signal in the brain.
+At sites of tissue damage and inflammation, a large number of diverse inflammatory mediators, such as prostaglandins, eicosanoids, bradykinin, histamine, serotonin, cytokines, and reactive oxygen species, are produced at the site of injury.
+Many of these mediators activate TRPA1 either directly or indirectly via actions on other receptors, leading to the generation of action potential which is a pain signal sent to the brain.
+Hence, TRPA1 functions as a critical signal detector and integrator for a variety of proalgesic and proinflammatory molecules, making it an important target for development of a novel drug for pain.

 Novel Mechanism of Action

-Algomedix’ TRPA1 antagonist offers a defined mechanism of action to block pain signaling.
+Algomedix’s TRPA1 antagonist acts by a well-defined mechanism of action to block pain signaling.

-As seen in the illustration below, TRPA1 is activated through a receptor-operated ion channel (shown in green).
-When activated, TRPA1 forms a cation pore leading to the generation of pain signaling.
-Algomedix’ novel drug acts as an antagonist by binding to the TRPA1 receptor space and keeping it closed and preventing excitation.
-The nerve fiber is unable to generate action potential when TRPA1 is blocked, thus shutting down the signal that leads to pain sensation.
+As seen in the illustration below, TRPA1 functions as a receptor-operated ion channel (shown in green).
+When activated, the TRPA1 channel opens to allow cations, such as calcium, to enter the cell resulting in the generation of a pain signal.
+Algomedix’s novel drug acts as an antagonist by binding to the TRPA1 receptor and keeping the channel in a closed state and preventing excitation.
+The nerve fiber is unable to generate action potential when TRPA1 is blocked by the drug, thus preventing the initiation of a signal that leads to pain sensation.

-The novel mechanism of action employed by Algomedix’ novel TRPA1 therapeutic – blocking peripheral pain response at its source – provides significant benefits that are superior to existing classes of opiod drugs:
+The novel mechanism of action employed by Algomedix’s novel TRPA1 therapeutic – blocking peripheral pain response at its source – provides significant benefits that are superior to existing classes of opioid drugs:

 - Devoid of addiction potential